The 2019 fellowship will open for applications in late 2018. Interviews will be held in the second week of February 2019.

 For more information about the Traverse, please visit www.traverse.co.uk.

 Please send a cover letter and CV to email@example.com.
 Interested applicants are invited to put in writing why they would like to take up this Fellowship and what they would like to explore in their commissioned play.
 Applications should demonstrate an awareness of the work and ethos of the Traverse and IASH and a sense of how the writer and their work might fit into this.
 Applicants should have had a minimum of two professional productions of their work.
-Interviews are held in December in Edinburgh.
+Interviews will be held in the second week of February 2019 in central Edinburgh.